Wesxdz/kahlo-yawn/_posts/dream.md

 *At this point, mother and father?* We want to have fun parenting and IPAD KID is DIAPER BILLS that doesn't pay rent —not even gatcha-loyal fun competitor to Tamagotchi.

-We know you don't have our book simulator yet, but try to remember that quote from the Fantasy Federalist Paper 51 by James Madison:
+We know you don't have our **Book Simulator** yet, but try to remember that quote from *Fantasy Federalist Paper **51*** by James the Mad Elf Son:
-If men could impregnate angels in video gamess, no government would be necessary.
+If men could impregnate angels in video games, no government would be necessary.